-- 66. Supervisors should require effective and timely remedial action by a bank to address material deficiencies in its risk data aggregation capabilities and risk reporting practices and internal controls. - 67.
-Supervisors should have a range of tools at their disposal to address material deficiencies in a bank's risk data aggregation capabilities.
-Such tools may include, but are not limited to, requiring a bank to take remedial action; increasing the intensity of supervision; requiring an independent review by a third party, such as external auditors; and the possible use of capital add-ons as both a risk mitigant and incentive under Pillar 2.12 - 68.
-Supervisors should be able to set limits on a bank's risks or the growth in their activities where deficiencies in data aggregation are assessed as causing significant weaknesses in risk management capabilities. - 69.
-For new business initiatives, supervisors may require that robust risk data aggregation capabilities are demonstrated before allowing a new business venture or acquisition to proceed.
+78. Supervisors should require effective and timely remedial action by a bank to address deficiencies in its risk data aggregation capabilities and risk reporting practices and internal controls.

+79. Supervisors should have a range of tools at their disposal to address material deficiencies in a bank's risk data aggregation and reporting capabilities.
+Such tools may include, but are not limited to, requiring a bank to take remedial action; increasing the intensity of supervision; requiring an independent review by a third party, such as external auditors; and the possible use of capital add-ons as both a risk mitigant and incentive under Pillar 2.

+80. Supervisors should be able to set limits on a bank's risks or the growth in their activities where deficiencies in risk data aggregation and reporting are assessed as causing significant weaknesses in risk management capabilities.

+81. For new business initiatives, supervisors may require that banks' implementation plans ensure that robust risk data aggregation is possible before allowing a new business venture or acquisition to proceed.